Telecommunication-Telemedia-Assessment/mitmprobe_validation_dataset/README.md

 Validation Experiment MITMProbe
 ================================
-Please first download the [dataset](https://zenodo.org) in the folder where you cloned this repository, or just use `download.sh`.
+Please first download and extract the [dataset](https://doi.org/10.5281/zenodo.571752) in the folder where you cloned this repository, or just use `download_and_extract.sh`.

 For used videos and conditions see `videos.list`.